 Most manufacturers aren’t focusing on smaller-size televisions like this one, Steinberg says.
 He like the Nano because “it has great contrasting colors and it has all the bells and whistles.”
 Along with built-in voice control, it has WebOS, Bluetooth 5.0, and Apple Airplay, making it easy to connect with your phone or tablet.
 Steinberg also says that LG excels at tweaking its televisions for casual gaming, in case you also want to hook up your gaming console.

 Best 32-inch 4K TV under $500

-If you’re the type to sacrifice screen size for brand name and bells and whistles, Steinberg notes that Samsung’s QLED 4K TVs start at just under $500 for a 32-inch screen.
-While he admits this TV may be expensive for its size, “the picture is just surreal,” he promises.
+If you’re the type to sacrifice screen size for brand name and features, Steinberg notes that Samsung’s QLED 4K TVs start at just under $500 for a 32-inch screen.
+While he admits this TV may be relatively expensive for its size, “the picture is just surreal,” he promises.
 “It’s got to be the best-looking 32-inch TV out there.”
 QLED, Faulkner explains, “rivals the visual quality of OLED TVs at a fraction of the cost.
 There’s a more cinematic, color-accurate picture with pin-sharp displays for the brightest colors and the deepest blacks.”